 (c) where the operator is affected by drugs and/or alcohol;

-(d) where the equipment has been wilfully damaged by the Customer or its employees or agents;
+(d) where the equipment has been willfully damaged at any time during the Hire Period;

 (e) where the damage is caused by a collision with a bridge, carpark, awning, gutter, tree or any other overhead structure or object whatsoever due to insufficient clearance;

-(g) where the damage is caused in any way by overloading.
+(g) where the damage is caused in any way by overloading; or

 6.3 The Customer may pay an additional Vehicle Waiver Plus Fee (Excluding Customers driving with “P” plate licences) in relation to the hire of Motor Vehicles, which will;